What does a monk do?

 -

-Compline, before rest.
+Compline, before resting.

 -